top of page

 Sample Email

-to Mayor Yemi Mobolade, Kevin Walker, and the Planning Commissioners
+to Mayor Yemi Mobolade, Kevin Walker, and City Council

 Note: It's important to copy us for transparency and the press so they see citizens care about this issue.